HighTechHarmony/SystemdMe/README.md

 - WantedBy=-multi-user.target
 - After=multi-user.target

+Also, the daemon will be configured to run as the user and group that is running the SystemdMe script.

 These assumptions should be reasonable for a typical linux server or workstation (AKA it will work with a vanilla install of Ubuntu or Debian)

+As of now, there is no fancy way to override these paramaters, but it's pretty straightforward to edit the bash script as you need to.